 3. Expect nothing in return

 Repeat after me: we don't expect anything back, and we don’t trade gifts for outcomes.
 That would be bribery, folks, and we like to stay on the right side of the law (and morality).
 There should be a reason for the gift.
-You’re looking to create a memorable moment - perhaps treat them to lunch ahead of an existing virtual meeting and structure the call as a lunch and learn.
-They come away with a value add, and a true understanding for why you can help them.
+You’re looking to create a memorable moment – if you have a meeting in the calendar, perhaps treat them to lunch beforehand and structure the call as a "lunch and learn".
+They come away with a value add, and a true understanding of how you can help them.

 4. Don’t miss the right moment to reach out